dcasadevall/rpg-server/docs/2-Challenges.md

 ## Possible Future Improvements

+### Variable consolidation

 There are a few variables that one could in theory pass from TF outputs to the kustomize deployment variables.
 For example, characters / items table right now are hardcoded in C#, but they could be passed from the TF output to avoid inconsistencies.

+### Table initialization via terraform only

+I chose to initialize tables and seed via C# code due to ease of use when developing locally, however, this is redundant with the initialization / seeding in terraform.

+In a real environment, I would not have C# initialization and let all that happen only on terraform.
+Maybe separate the C# initialization so that it only happens on local builds.